lolivi/EFTD6Limits/README.md

 ```bash
 condor_submit condor.sub
 ```
-- When the jobs are finished you will get two .txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt.\ These contain the integrals of the processes divided by year.
+When the jobs are finished you will get two .txt files named lin_MCyields_2016(17/18).txt and quad_MCyields_2016(17/18).txt.\ These contain the integrals of the processes divided by year.
 So number 1 is the weighted vbs process for 2016 while the other 4 are just the SM processes.\ Then number 6 will be the weighted vbs process for 2017 and so on.
-- You will also get root files named quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
+You will also get root files named quad_vbs_Moriond_2016.root and lin_vbs_Moriond_2016.root.
 These are used to create the workspace.
-- Now launch ROOT:
+- Now launch:
 ```bash
 root -l
 .L bkgWorkspace1dQUAD.c